gtxaspec/thingino-lxc/README.md

 sudo bash setup_thingino_lxc.sh
 ```

 This script will automatically generate an LXC container named 'thingino-development' and install all the necessary tools and software required for Thingino development, including various thingino related repositories.

 **On the host, only the LXC package is required for installation.
 If LXC is not installed, the installer will automatically detect this and prompt you to install it.**

 As a security best practice, please feel free to inspect the script contents before execution to verify their actions and ensure you're comfortable with the changes it will make to your system.

 The script will automatically attach to the container after installation, dropping you to the command prompt.
 You are now ready to start developing!

+### Repositories and Toolchains Downloaded During Setup

+For transparency and your convenience, the setup script automatically downloads and installs the following components:

+**Toolchains:**
+- **mipsel-xburst1-thingino-linux-musl** - GCC 14 cross-compilation toolchain for XBurst1 SoCs
+- **mipsel-xburst2-thingino-linux-musl** - GCC 14 cross-compilation toolchain for XBurst2 SoCs

+Toolchains are installed in the `~/toolchain/` directory.

+**Repositories:**
+- **thingino-firmware** - Main Thingino firmware repository
+- **ingenic-u-boot-xburst1** - U-Boot for XBurst1 SoCs
+- **ingenic-u-boot-xburst2-t40** - U-Boot for T40 SoCs
+- **ingenic-u-boot-xburst2-t41** - U-Boot for T41 SoCs
+- **ingenic-sdk** - Ingenic SDK
+- **ingenic-motor** - Motor control support
+- **prudynt-t** - Prudynt video streaming application
+- **ingenic-musl** - Musl libc for Ingenic platforms
+- **thingino-linux-3-10-14-t31** - Linux kernel for T31
+- **thingino-linux-4-4-94-t40** - Linux kernel for T40
+- **thingino-linux-4-4-94-t41** - Linux kernel for T41

+All repositories are cloned into the `~/repo/` directory within the container.

 ### Shared Directory for Host-Container Communication